Pilot Color Vision

 • Rabin Cone Test (RCCT)

-While there are many caveats and pitfalls, these will be what aviation medical examiners will use during the FAA medical examination.
-While pilots who have successfully passed a previously FAA accepted test in the past will NOT require further testing, it’s a good idea for new pilots to perform a practice test and even train ahead of time, even if you have passed a color vision test before.
+The FAA has posted a form to effectively request their consideration despite not passing one of the tests above.
+If you do not have very clear evidence that the FAA needs to consider, we do NOT recommend that you send in that form.
+There are many caveats and pitfalls, and some aviation medical examiners are not even providing testing in their office during the FAA medical examination.
+While pilots who have successfully passed a previously FAA accepted test in the past may not require further testing, it’s a good idea to contact us, even if you have passed a color vision test before.

 Download the latest FAA color vision protocol / flow chart